Relapse Prevention Strategies That Work

 - Consider Outpatient Treatment.
 Outpatient programs allow you to go about your daily life and commitments but still offer reaffirmation of all the techniques and strategies from full-time inpatient treatment.

 - Consider Educating Yourself.
 Education not only challenges you and allows you to learn new things, it can also advance your career and financial situation.
-You may also consider advancement within the recovery industry with The Academy for Addiction Professionals.
+You may also consider advancement within the recovery industry.

 - Affirm your feelings and activities with a journal.
 It will keep you accountable and provide you with a place to write about your struggles.
 In today’s day and age, your relapse prevention journal can just as easily be a private blog.